Talavera pottery (Talavera Poblana) is a Mexican and Spanish pottery tradition from Talavera de la Reina, in Spain.

 Eight of the most representative 16th-century Talavera tilemaps were at the El Carmen Museum at an exhibit called “Cartografia: Una Vision en Talavera del Mexico Colonial” (Cartography: A Talavera Vision of Colonial Mexico).

 This exhibit was of reproductions of the originals created by the Talavera de la Luz workshop in Puebla.
-The chosen maps show the development of Mexico City as well as representations of the Acapulco, Puebla, and Tesuco regions during this time period.
+The chosen maps show the development of Mexico City as well as representations of the Acapulco, Puebla, and Tesuco regions during this period.

 Exhibits have been held outside of Mexico as well.
 The Museum of the Americas in Spain held an exhibit called “Talaveras de Puebla, Cerámica colonial Mexicana.
 Siglos XVII a XXI” (Talavera Pottery of Puebla, Mexican colonial ceramics, XVII to 21st centuries).
 This was a temporary exhibit of 49 pieces, combined with pieces from Spain and China as references.
 The pieces were loaned by the Franz Mayer Museum and the Bello Museum.